 You might not think about medical equipment a lot, but to some people it can mean the world.
 Nipro is one of the world’s leading companies manufacturing, selling and shipping dialysis machines, and as a truly global company it has offices across the world — from Japan to Norway and South Africa to the US.

-We sat down with Hugo Charlet from the European office to talk about making changes to corporate processes, how Rydoo has redefined their digital workflow and why they might start using the Rydoo Travel module in the near future.
+We sat down with Hugo Charlet from the European office to talk about making changes to corporate processes, how Rydoo has redefined their digital workflow.

 Making big changes